 access to a health professional who knows about self-harm, such as

-a psychiatric nurse or doctor, or a social worker.
-They will be
+a psychiatric nurse, a doctor, or a social worker.
+They will

 there are any ways of helping you.
 They should be able to properly